neurolab-ju/ans-os/README.md

 | Fish cluster | Main experimental stimuli               | Sketchpad | 1500 ms  | Onset            | FishCluster |
 | Blank answer | Blank black screen with + with response | Sketchpad | infinite | RT + FishCluster | BlankAnswer |

+## Main paradigm logic
+First goes interactive instructions and then practice trial on 6 basic trials which should not induce aproximal numerical system (keep that into real experimental task).

+Main loop consist of fish cluster and then blank answer screen with fixation dot in it.
+It repeats 10 times in one block.
+After each 5 blocks is setted up a inter-block pause.
+There is presented a coin with alert sound to experimenter.
+It is time for participant to rest (and get motivated by coins collecting).
+It has to be pressed a keyboard to continue (suggested not to be done by particpant - he/she only get a mouse).
+After that a 1000 Hz sinus tone for 100 ms is played again.
+Then goes 1500 ms blank black screen to consolidate late visual components and get seamlessly ready for experiment continuing.

+After main trial is finished or participant win or lose ending sequence is started.
+This part consists of ending sintructions, ending recording EEG.

 # Debugging
 In case of debugging there is variable called DEBUG in initialization sin-line script which can have only two values True/False.
 These sattes represent if DEBUG mdoe is on or off.